Bokhat/Quantum_Learning_path/README.md

 # 🚀 Quantum_Learning_Path_with QuCode
 Tracking my journey through Quantum Computing with QuCode.
 This repo documents my progress, notes, code snippets, and resources as I explore the fascinating world of quantum algorithms, circuits, and applications.

 ## Goals
-- Strengthen problem-solving skills
-- Prepare for technical interviews
+- Understand the fundamentals of quantum mechanics for computation.
+- Learn how to use **Qiskit** for building and simulating quantum circuits.
-- Learn advanced algorithms
+- Explore quantum algorithms such as Grover’s and Shor’s.
+- Apply quantum computing concepts to problem-solving and projects.
+- Build a public portfolio of my learning progress.

 ## Timeline